Mise à jour: 25 Jul 2023

 The Treaty was adopted by the Conference at the United Nations on 7 July 2017 and opened for signature by the Secretary-General of the United Nations on 20 September 2017.
 On 20 September 2020, the eve of the United Nations 75th anniversary commemoration at the annual General Assembly, an open letter coordinated by the Geneva-based group International Campaign to Abolish Nuclear Weapons (ICAN) was released with 56 former heads of states and defense ministers imploring their current leaders to join the Treaty, which is only six ratifications shy of the 50 needed to take effect.
 The letter also asserted the increased risks of nuclear-weapons use.

-The ratification of the Treaty on the Prohibition of Nuclear Weapons will come into force on 22 January 2021, after Honduras became the 50th Member State to ratify, on 24 October 2020.
+The Treaty on the Prohibition of Nuclear Weapons (TPNW) formally entered into force on 22 January 2021, after Honduras became the 50th Member State to ratify on 24 October 2020.
+To date, there are currently 92 signatories and 68 states parties to the treaty.

 The United Nations commemorates 26 September as the International Day for the Total Elimination of Nuclear Weapons.
 This Day is an occasion for the world community to reaffirm its commitment to global nuclear disarmament as a priority and provides an opportunity to educate the public – and their leaders – about the real benefits of eliminating such weapons, and the social and economic costs of perpetuating them.
 It also addresses one of humanity’s greatest challenges, achieving the peace and security of a world without nuclear weapons.